If you buy something through my links, I may earn a commission (at no extra cost to you).

 In my opinion, sneakers are fine if you’re hiking in the summer.
 The rock steps give you a level surface to stand on for most of the trail, so the ankle support of hiking boots is a bonus and not a necessity.

 It’s Norway, so weather can be fickle, and you’ll likely want a waterproof/windproof layer just in case, plus possibly a warm sweater as well.
-We happened to be there on a hot, sunny day and I was very thankful for my sunglasses (although I was taking them on and off constantly as we entered or left shady areas).
+We were there on a hot, sunny day and I was very thankful for my sunglasses (although I was taking them on and off constantly as we entered or left shady areas).
 The last third of the hike does not have much shade, so sunscreen is a smart idea also.

 Due to the number of people on the trail, I don’t recommend bringing trekking poles unless you absolutely need them.
 With so many people around, they just get in the way.
 If you do bring them, please practice polite trail etiquette and make sure they are pointed straight down at all times.
 I saw a lot of people swinging them wildly and/or pointing them backwards when not in use.
 You do not want to stab someone else on the trail!